Migration Notes (2026 Pivot)

 8. Chapter 19 (Launch Strategy) — timeline reset post-pivot.

-9. Chapter 20 (Appendix) — glossary, constants, post-mainnet roadmap updated.
+9. Chapter 20 (Appendix) — glossary, constants, post-mainnet plan updated.

 Chapters that changed less: